CompuNanoLab/PlasmaPhysicsLab/Lecture2/PIC_smilei.md

   mpirun -np 2 <path_to_smilei_folder/smilei input.py
   ```

 - In the directory ``Lecture2`` run the script [plot.py](./plot.py) by typing in the terminal ``python plot.py``.
 This script prints plots comparing the results of this code and the results of the 1D Python PIC code in the ``Data`` folder.
-Check to have installed all the required Python modules (
+Check to have installed all the required Python modules.

 - Now you can visualise some plots in the folder ``Output``.